What Type of SEO Does a B2B Development Company Need?

 SEO must reinforce that positioning.
 If it tries to attract everyone, it dilutes the value proposition.

 Here’s an often-overlooked detail: among C-suite buyers, there’s greater friction with non-transparent experiences.
-In G2’s 2024 report, a majority of C-level respondents say they would be less likely to purchase if a vendor requires personal information before showing pricing.
+In G2’s 2024 report, 64% of C-suite respondents say they would be less likely to purchase if a vendor requires personal information before showing pricing.

 That’s a clear signal: for high-ticket deals, transparency isn’t optional.
 It’s part of the qualification process.